taesoosong/taesoosong.github.io/_pages/about.md

 ---

 ## About
 I am a **Ph.D.
-Candidate at the Department of City and Regional Planning** **at University of California, Berkeley**.
+Candidate in the Department of City and Regional Planning** **at University of California, Berkeley**.

 I am currently a Graduate Student Researcher at the **Terner Center for Housing Innovation**, a Hildebrand Research Fellow at the **Berkeley Canadian Studies Program**, and a Doctoral Fellow at the **Korea Foundation for Advanced Studies**.
 I have also worked as a Graduate Student Researcher at the Urban Displacement Project.
-Prior to my PhD program, I was a researcher at the Seoul Institute, studying commercial gentrification and urban industries in downtown Seoul.
+Prior to my doctoral program, I was a researcher at the Seoul Institute, studying commercial gentrification and urban industries in downtown Seoul.

 Please refer to my [**Curriculum Vitae**](https://taesoosong.github.io/academic_cv/song_taesoo_cv.pdf) for more information.